American Olean Tile Company: Asbestos & Mesothelioma Exposure

 - Monterrey, Mexico

-Any other workers or tradesmen present when asbestos-containing tile was cut and laid, such as carpenters, painters and tapers, as well as supervisors and inspectors, could have been exposed as friable (crushable) asbestos became airborne.
+Any other construction workers or tradesmen present when asbestos-containing tile was cut and laid, such as carpenters, painters and tapers, as well as supervisors and inspectors, could have been exposed as friable (crushable) asbestos particles became airborne.

 In addition, do-it-yourselfers who installed or removed tile in their homes, patios, offices, etc., may have exposed themselves to asbestos.